gergof/signo/README.md

 You can start and stop the service using `signo service start` and `signo service stop` anytime.

+To set up tokens, signing engines, etc you can log in with the user `admin` and the password you set earlier.

 If you want to delete the service you can execute the following:
 ```bash
 sudo signo service remove --removeConfig